Every founder’s path is different, but the inflection points are universal. At MSL, founders are guided through five stages of building:

 Lucky entered Mesa at the ideation and family-and-friends sampling stage.
 The first public feedback came at Mesa’s pitch showdown, which he won through public voting.
 That win triggered structured testing.

-On the way of and during the building sprint on 2 July 2024, Lucky and Vaun defined a new child-focused spread concept and began rapid prototyping on campus.
-Over 10 weeks they reached roughly 500 customers and generated about ₹2.5 lakh in revenue, using the sprint to test various flavours, and packaging without brand pressure.
+Within days of the BYOB briefing on 2 July 2024, Lucky and Yash defined a new child-focused spread concept and began rapid prototyping on campus.
+Over 10 weeks they reached roughly 500 customers and generated about ₹2.5 lakh in rezvenue, using the sprint to test pricing, flavours, and packaging without brand pressure.

-I used Mesa's ecosystem selectively and deeply.
-The most niches and inventor forums asked the right questions.
-For instance, when we launched Marketing Basics across two terms nailed the difference between a need and a want.
-The VC class with Mohit Gulati gave me that outside-in investor view and taught about literacy.
-CTM with Prof Tilru shaped how we think about cross-sell, upsell, and packaging.
+I used Mesa’s ecosystem selectively and deeply.
+The mock pitches and investor forums asked the tough questions and forced precision.
+Marketing Basics across two terms nailed the difference between a need and a want.
+The VC class with Mohit Gulati gave me that outside-in investor view and term-sheet literacy, GTM with Prof. Ray Titus shaped how we think about cross-sell, upsell, and packaging.

-Through BYOB, we cracked Fripro's Enigma showed me, are not ideal, how scaled product development, labs, and teams actually run.
-On the business side, we closed about ₹6 lakh in October without burnout yard.
-Our AOV is now above ₹1,000 and the near-term target is to cross 1,000 orders a month.
-Soon, we plan to raise our first cheque and make EverRaw a pantry staple for our target households!
+Through BSL, working with Epigamia showed me, ground-level, how scaled product development, labs, and teams actually run.
+On the business side, we closed about ₹6 lakh in October without burning hard.
+Our AOV is above ₹1,000 and the near-term target is to cross 1,000 orders a month.
+Soon, we plan to raise our first checks and make Everaw a pantry staple for our target households!

 - Lucky Soni, Cohort 2